davidlmaldonado/metrolink-status/README.md

 # Metrolink Status

 Real-time Metrolink train departures and service alerts in your macOS menu bar.
-Glance at the menu bar, know when the next train leaves.
+Glance up, know when the next train leaves.

 ![Metrolink Status screenshot](images/menu-bar.png)

 ## What it does

-- Shows countdown to next departure at your selected station
+- Countdown to next departure in the menu bar — no app to open
+- Departure board per station: trains leaving (`→`) and arriving (`←`) with destinations and origins
+- Departures prioritized over arrivals so you always see what's useful
+- Smart fallback — if your selected station has no upcoming departures, the menu bar shows the next departure from any configured station
-- Delay severity in the menu bar — `12m` on time, `12m *` minor, `12m **` moderate, `12m ***` severe
+- Delay severity indicators: `*` minor, `**` moderate, `***` severe
-- Dropdown shows full departure board with train numbers, times, and destinations
-- Service alerts from Metrolink (no API key needed for alerts)
+- Clickable service alerts with macOS notifications for full text
+- Auto-switches station by time of day (morning = origin, evening = return)
+- Skip days — no polling on Fridays, weekends, or whatever you configure
-- Schedule-aware — only polls during your commute windows, sleeps otherwise
+- Schedule-aware — only polls during commute windows, sleeps otherwise
-- Click a station name to switch which one drives the menu bar display
-- Monochrome menu bar style that blends with native macOS
+- Monochrome menu bar that blends with native macOS

 ## Requirements

 - macOS 10.14+
 - Python 3.8+
-- Metrolink GTFS-RT API key (free): [Request one here](https://metrolinktrains.com/about/gtfs/gtfs-rt-access/)
+- Metrolink GTFS-RT API key (free): [request one here](https://metrolinktrains.com/about/gtfs/gtfs-rt-access/)

 ## Quick start